DD2480-Group10/scrapy/report.md

 ### Patch

-The patch can be found on branch "feat/#3".
-Also the git command "git diff master feat/#3" can be used.
+The patch can be found on branch master.
+The new files are tests/test_extension_averageresponse.py and scrapy/extensions/averageresponse.py.

+All automated test that passed before the patch also pass afterwards.

 Optional (point 4): the patch is clean.